A while back, I had a look at the Munsters in general. This time, I'm going to look at the Munster's only cinematic release, Munsters Go Home.

 The visual gags are honestly a lot better than many of the verbal jokes.
-The final race scene may be clichéd, but there's I can't fault the technical aspects of how it's shot and edited, and the timing is pretty decent.
-And Lily gets to save the day twice, and good for her.
+The final race scene may be clichéd, but there's I can't fault the technical aspects of shooting and editing, and the timing is pretty decent.
+And Lily gets to save the day twice, good for her.

 The usually enjoyable English comic actor Terry-Thomas is a bit hit-and-miss here too.
-He has a very specific range in which he's brilliant, and his British screenwriters were pretty good about keeping him inside it.
-The writers on Munsters Go Home have him somewhere on the edge of his range, so for every time he raises a smile he has another line which just embarrassing.
+He has a very specific range in which he's brilliant, and his British screenwriters were pretty good about keeping him inside that range.
+The writers on Munsters Go Home have him somewhere on the edge of his ability.
+For every time he raises a smile, he has another line which just embarrassing.

 In spite of all that, the movie has a certain charm.
 I don't quite know how to describe it.
 The Munsters was never a particularly funny show, and the extended time and budget of a movie doesn't help them much, but still there's something just likeable about the Munsters.
 Partly it's the charm of the actors, but mostly it's just the way the Munsters have no conception that anyone might think them unusual.
 It's a weirdly charming sort of innocence.
 I don't want to get into a whole 'wasn't TV better in the old days' thing because for the most part it wasn’t.
 But I think it's fair to say that innocence is not something you see a lot of on TV these days, and maybe that is a mistake.